-With the Financial Market both being a critical infrastructure and handling highly sensitive Personally Identifiable Information (PII), its security is of highest importance.
-The 2024 whitepaper "Quantum Security for the Financial Sector: Informing Global Regulatory Approaches"14 by the World Economic Forum summarizes the current state and advises on actions towards the transition to PQC.
+As well as being part of critical infrastructure, the financial market handles highly sensitive PII (Personally Identifiable Information).
+Its security is of highest importance.

+The 2024 whitepaper "Quantum Security for the Financial Sector: Informing Global Regulatory Approaches"14 by the World Economic Forum in particular, summarizes the current state and advises on actions towards the transition to PQC.

-Europe already has a number of laws, regulations and directives in force that require state-of-the-art cybersecurity for financial institutions, including
+Europe already has a number of laws, regulations and directives in force that require state-of-the-art cybersecurity for financial institutions, including:

-- The EU Critical Entities Resilience Directive (CER, EU Directive 2022/2557)15 intends to enhance resilience to risks that could impact the provision of essential services for the society and economy, including energy, transport, banking, financial market, digital infrastructure, public administration, water, food, and space.
-It is in force since 2023, entity compliance is required by 2026 ...
-2027. - The EU General Data Protection Regulation (GDPR)16 is a data privacy and security law, protecting Personally Identifiable Information (PII).
-It is already in force and imposes very severe penalties up to 4% of yearly revenue for noncompliance and data leaks.

-The Digital Operational Resilience Act (DORA, EU Regulation 2022/2554)17 demands information and communication technology (ICT) risk management requirements for financial institutions.
-The draft regulation has been released, the final regulation is expected to be in force early 2025.
+- The EU Critical Entities Resilience Directive (CER, EU Directive 2022/2557)15 This directive intends to enhance resilience to risks that could impact the provision of essential services for society and the economy, including energy, transport, banking, financial market, digital infrastructure, public administration, water, food, and space.
+It has been in force since 2023, and entity compliance is required by 2026/2027. - The EU General Data Protection Regulation (GDPR)16 A data privacy and security law, protecting Personally Identifiable Information (PII).
+It is already in force and imposes very severe penalties up to 4% of yearly revenue for noncompliance and data leaks. - The Digital Operational Resilience Act (DORA, EU Regulation 2022/2554)17 The Act mandates information and communication technology (ICT) risk management requirements for financial institutions - including identifying, assessing and planning appropriate mitigation strategies against threats.
+The legislation entered into force in January 2025. - The Revised Directive on Security of Network and Information Systems (NIS 2, EU Directive 2022/2555)18

-The Revised Directive on Security of Network and Information Systems (NIS 2, EU Directive 2022/2555)18 requires cybersecurity measures for energy, transport, banking, financial market infrastructures, water, healthcare and digital infrastructure, imposing very severe penalties for non-compliance, including personal liability for managers.
-It is the successor of the current NIS Directive and expected to be in force in October 2024.
+This directive requires cybersecurity measures for energy, transport, banking, financial market infrastructures, water, healthcare and digital infrastructure, imposing very severe penalties for non-compliance, including personal liability for managers.
+It is the successor of the previous NIS Directive and came into force in October 2024.

-• The Recommendation on a Coordinated Implementation Roadmap for the transition to Post-Quantum Cryptography (April 2024)19 encourages Member States to develop a comprehensive strategy for the adoption of Post-Quantum Cryptography, to ensure a coordinated and synchronized transition
+The Recommendation on a Coordinated Implementation Roadmap for the transition to Post-Quantum Cryptography (April 2024)19

+This recommendation encourages Member States to develop a comprehensive strategy for the adoption of PostQuantum Cryptography, to ensure a coordinated and synchronized transition.

-As a non-european example, the Monetary Authority of Singapore released an "Advisory on Addressing the Cybersecurity Risks Associated with Quantum"20 in February 2024.
+As a non-European example, the Monetary Authority of Singapore released guidance entitled: "Advisory on Addressing the Cybersecurity Risks Associated with Quantum"20 in February 2024.
+There are many more examples around the world from organizations pushing for resilience in updated regulations.